When you’re feeling under the weather, applications like Zocdoc help simplify the process of finding a suitable specialist.

 Bubble no code Zocdoc clone tutorial page setup

-From here, you can then start adding dynamic content into your page elements, displaying the information from the doctor that has been sent in your workflow.
+From here, you can then start adding dynamic content into your page elements, displaying the information from the doctor that's been sent in your workflow.

 Display Google map locations using Bubble’s no-code development tool

-The final feature we’ll need to build for our MVP is a function to support user-generated reviews for each doctor.
+The final feature we’ll need to build for our MVP is a function to support user-generated ratings and reviews for each doctor.

 We’ll get started by adding the necessary input fields on our doctor profile page.